 A.J.
 Bauer is a writer and former journalist.
 His reporting has appeared in The Daily Texan (which he used to edit), the Austin American-Statesman, the Texas Observer, The Patriot Ledger and the Boston Globe.
 He has also contributed essays and commentary to Social Text Periscope, The New Inquiry and The Guardian.
 A member of the Writers for the 99% collective, he contributed to Occupying Wall Street: The Inside Story of an Action that Changed America (OR Books, 2011; Haymarket, 2012).
 He also served on the board of directors of the Student Press Law Center from 2006-2012, and co-founded the Friends of the Daily Texan in 2013.

-He is presently a Mellon/ACLS Dissertation Completion Fellow and doctoral candidate in the Department of Social & Cultural Analysis at New York University, where he researches contemporary and historical right-wing movements and conservatism in the United States.
+He is presently Visiting Assistant Professor of Journalism and Media Studies at Ursinus College, where he serves as faculty advisor for The Grizzly student newspaper.
+A former Mellon/ACLS Dissertation Completion Fellow, he is a doctoral candidate in the Department of Social & Cultural Analysis at New York University, where he researches contemporary and historical right-wing movements and conservatism in the United States.
 His dissertation, “Before Fair & Balanced: Conservative Media Activism and the Rise of the New Right,” is a historical study attendant to debates in media studies and American political development.